gabxmrn/GQ-2/Data/Methodology.md

 1M_Tbill :
-    Used the CSRP US Treasuries and Inflation Indexes 30 days yield Differnt from the risk free rate (computed by calculating the return of the bill value, it is not a rate)
+    Used the CSRP US Treasuries and Inflation Indexes 30 days yield Different from the risk free rate (computed by calculating the return of the bill value, it is not a rate)

 div_yield_mkt :
     03.1980 to 12.2006 : income return of NYSE/AMEX market value weighted portfolio (Mrkt portfolio in %)